-Safari binoculars are one of the first things to pack when going on your next African safari.
-In this guide we will cover what to look for when choosing good binoculars for safari as well as a few handy tips and recommendations.
-We’ve been getting a-lot of requests lately by Australians planing their African safari trips and needing some expert binocular advice.
+Binoculars are one of the first things to pack when going on your next African safari.
+In this guide, we will cover what to look for when choosing good binoculars for safari as well as a few handy tips and recommendations.
+We’ve been getting a lot of requests lately by customers planning their African safari trips and needing some expert binocular advice.
 So here it is:

 Do I Really Need Binoculars for Safari?

-Do I Need the Highest Quality Expensive Binoculars for Safari?
+Do I Need the Highest Quality or Expensive Binoculars for Safari?

 Certainly not!
 There is no need to go overboard.
 Especially if you’ll only be using them once or twice in a lifetime.
-If you are a dedicated birdwatcher or a regular observer then checkout our birdwatching binoculars guide otherwise just get quality, solid, mid-priced binoculars.
+If you are a dedicated birdwatcher or a regular observer, then check out our birdwatching binoculars guide, otherwise just get a pair of good quality, mid-priced binoculars.

 What’s the Best Magnification for Safari Binoculars?

 High magnification is always nice to have.
-Unfortunately it is nearly useless for safari!
-The problem with all that zoom is that your image becomes unstable.
+Unfortunately, it is nearly useless for safari!
+The problem with too much zoom is that your image becomes unstable.
 There is no space in the safari vehicle for using a tripod so powerful binoculars are not a good option.
 Another reason is that higher magnification also means a narrower field of view.
-In safari you will often need to spot animals hiding around large bushy areas.
+In safari, you will often need to spot animals hiding around large bushy areas.
 A wide field of view will allow you to achieve that.
 So, in our opinion, 8x or 10x is the perfect magnification for safari.
 Any more than that will result in an unstable image.

 What’s the Best Lens Size for Safari Binoculars?

-Obviously you will be better off with lighter, smaller binoculars for safari.
+Obviously, you will be better off with lighter, smaller binoculars for safari.
 They are just easier to put up to your eyes and spot the action right away.
 That said, you still need some decent magnification and big enough lenses for viewing in low light conditions.
-So bottom line: go for mid-sized (8×32, 8×42 or 10×42) binoculars.
+So bottom line: go for mid-sized (8×32 or 10×42) binoculars.
 These will be the perfect balance between magnification, lens size and weight.

 What Other Features Should I Look for in Safari Binoculars?

-Safari means rough roads, high temperatures, lots of movement, dust, humidity and possible drops or hits to your new binoculars.
+Safari means rough roads, high temperatures, frequent movement, dust, humidity and possible drops or hits to your new binoculars.
 So features like waterproof and shockproof are not a must but are definitely favourable.
 Another feature to look for is long eye relief.
-In plain English this means that you will be able to hold your binoculars further away from your eyes and still see a clear image.
+In plain English, this means that you will be able to hold your binoculars further away from your eyes and still see a clear image.
 This is important if you’ll be using your glasses or sunglasses while using the binoculars.

 Which Brand and at What Price?

-Here at Procular we stock over 400 different binocular models.
-Our top pick for safari binoculars would have to the Avalon 10×42 PRO HD Binoculars and the higher end Nikon Prostaff 8×42 Binoculars.
+Here at Procular, we stock over 400 different binocular models.
+Our top pick for safari binoculars would have to the Avalon 10×42 PRO HD Binoculars and the higher-end Zeiss Terra ED 10×42 Binoculars.
 They both deliver an extraordinary image quality for their price range and have a wide field of view to capture the wildlife around you.
-These two models are both waterproof, fog-proof, very durable and easy to use.
+These two models are waterproof, fog-proof, very durable and easy to use.
 They also work perfectly in low light (early mornings and dusk).
 For those looking for a more compact option, we also recommend the Avalon 8×32 Mini HD binoculars.
 They produce sharp, vivid images but are also smaller and lighter.

 Avalon 8X32 Mini HD Binoculars

 Going on a safari trip but need to travel light?
-These are a perfect companion.
+These binoculars are a perfect companion.
 They are slightly larger than your average pocket size binoculars but much smaller than any standard size binoculars.
-A perfect balance between small size (32mm lenses), lightweight (416 grams) and excellent quality optics.
+They offer a perfect balance between small size (32mm lenses), lightweight (416 grams) and excellent quality optics.
 They fit in a jacket pocket, glove compartment or a small backpack pocket.
 This model combines Avalon’s HD lenses, compact easy to use design and a wide field of view (6.9 degrees) to spot and follow moving wildlife or birds.
-Just to top things up, the Avalon 8X32 Mini HD Binoculars are also 100% waterproof and fog proof.
-They currently sell for only $189 which we believe is a bargain for a product at this level.
+Just to top things up, the Avalon 8X32 Mini HD Binoculars are also 100% waterproof and fog-proof.
+They currently sell for only $299 which we believe is a bargain for a product at this level.
+Available in BLACK.

 Avalon 10×42 PRO HD Binoculars

 These are Avalon’s best quality binoculars yet offer excellent value for money.
-The Avalon 10×42 PRO HD Binoculars are available for $239, which puts them in the low to mid range when it comes to pricing.
-Considering that they are manufactured with the best optical features they are a very good choice in terms of both price and quality.
+The Avalon 10×42 PRO HD Binoculars are available for $349, which puts them in the low to mid-range when it comes to pricing.
+Considering that they are manufactured with the best optical features, they are a very good choice regarding both price and quality.

-These binoculars have all the great features to maximise your safari experience including a higher 10x magnification yet wide field of view, good weight (550g), fully multicoated lenses.
-They are 100% waterproof and fog proof so can endure rain or humidity.
+These binoculars have all the great features to maximise your safari experience including a higher 10x magnification, wide field of view, good weight (550g) and fully multicoated lenses.
+They are 100% waterproof and fog-proof so can endure rain or humidity.
 Long eye relief for use with or without glasses on.
 Their non-slip rubber armouring provides a secure and comfortable grip, as well as added shock-resistance.

 All in all, if you want to get an affordable pair of quality lightweight binoculars, that are wonderful for safari, then the Avalon 10×42 PRO HD Binoculars are an excellent choice.

-This pair of Nikon binoculars has wonderful optics, multilayer coated lenses and is very affordable for being Nikon’s high end range.
-Perhaps the main reasons why this particular binocular is so popular.
-The Nikon PROSTAFF 8×42 are superior to most binoculars at this price range in a few ways: They are lighter, more compact and easier to handle for longer periods of time.
-Image wise, the colours appear more vibrant and sharper thanks to Nikon’s top-end lenses used.
+This pair of high-end Zeiss binoculars features razor sharp optics, fully multilayer lenses and a remarkable image quality.
+This is perhaps the main reason why this particular binocular is so popular.
+The Zeiss Terra ED 10×42 are superior to most binoculars at this price range in a few ways: They are lighter, more compact and easier to handle for longer periods of time.
+Image wise, the colours appear more vibrant and sharper thanks to Zeiss’ superior lenses.

-The Nikon PROSTAFF 8×42 offer a wide field of view, they are waterproof, fog-proof, highly durable and provide a clear, bright image even in low light conditions.
+The Zeiss 10×42 offer a wide field of view; they are waterproof, fog-proof, and highly durable.
+They provide a clear, bright image even in low light conditions.
 These are the perfect binoculars for safari, bird watching or any type of wildlife observation.
-Basically this is an all around high quality pair of binoculars for a very good price.
+Basically they are an all-around excellent quality pair of binoculars for those who can afford them.